vrd07/dotfiles/README.md

 - Easy-to-understand organization and setup instructions
 - Compatibility with both Linux and macOS environments

+## Vim, NeoVim and OVIWrite

+- I use Vim, NeoVim and OVIWrite
+- My vimrc is mostly legacy - I keep it here for old time's sake.
+Most of my writing is done on [OVIWrite](https://github.com/MiragianCycle/OVIWrite), a personalized Integrated Writing Environment built using LazyVim
+- I code using the base config found on NVChad
+- I have both OVIWrite and NVChad running on my systems, using aliases to switch between the two depending on if I am writing or coding

 ## Usage

 To use these dotfiles, simply follow these steps: